Editor’s note, 10/10/20: This story has been updated with 2020 dates and fares.

-The Durango-Silverton Narrow Gauge Railroad boasts well-preserved original equipment and coal-fired, steam-powered locomotives that take you on a 9-hour round-trip train ride or a combination train-and-bus ride through the San Juan National Forest.
-While there are no special fall foliage rides (or hiked rates), according to Christian Robbins, marketing manager of Durango & Silverton Narrow Gauge Railroad, “You can catch the last of the fall colors and sample great local breweries or great Western Slope wines on the Durango Brew Train on September 30 or Wine and Rails—on multiple dates in September of each year.
+The Durango-Silverton Narrow Gauge Railroad boasts well-preserved original equipment and coal-fired, steam-powered locomotives that take you on a 9-hour, round-trip train ride or a combination train-and-bus ride through the San Juan National Forest.
+While there are no special fall foliage rides (or hiked rates), according to Christian Robbins, marketing manager of Durango & Silverton Narrow Gauge Railroad, but the railroad does host two special trains—the Durango Brew Train and Wine and Rails—on multiple dates in September of each year.
 The 2019 Silverton Season runs through October 26.

-Length: It takes 9-hours to do a 45-mile round-trip tour; the bus and train combination varies in length and time
+Length: It takes nine hours to do a 45-mile, round-trip tour; the bus-and-train combination varies in length and time

 Landscape: Robbins considers it somewhat of a secret way to see Colorado’s fall colors, and the San Juan Mountains are definitely one of the state’s best spots for leaf peeping.
 A tip from Robbins: “[To] see the entire picture, take the train one way and take one of our motor coaches back; the train follows the Animas river and the our motor coaches go over two mountain passes, Molas and Coal Bank” for two “completely different views of the fall colors.”

 Price: $89–$94 (standard class), $119–$153 (deluxe class), $189-$199 (first class) $219 (presidential class), special rates may apply

-According to its website, the Georgetown Loop Railroad was one of Colorado’s first visitor attractions, the three-foot narrow gauge railroad having been considered an engineering marvel of its time and a gateway to the Rockies.
+The Georgetown Loop Railroad was one of Colorado’s first visitor attractions, with the three-foot narrow gauge railroad being considered an engineering marvel of its time and a gateway to the Rockies.
 The Colorado Historical Society began restoring the railroad in the seventies to its current state as the Georgetown Loop Railroad and Mining Park.
-This railroad actually has a Fall Colors tour during peak foliage.
-Additionally, they offer a Fall Colors Hike and Ride tour and Oktoberfest and Pumpkin Fest events.
+This railroad hosts a Pumpkin Fest, Haunted Mine Adventure, and Oktoberfest events throughout the fall, as well as a host of holiday offerings throughout the winter.